AlanRockefeller/printfunction.sh/README.gitdiffshow.md

 # Pipe a PR patch from GitHub
 curl -L https://github.com/OWNER/REPO/pull/123.patch | gitdiffshow --patch -

+# Show changes including binary files
+gitdiffshow --binarydiff
 ```

 ## Default Behavior

 By default, `gitdiffshow` shows all changed files in the repository regardless of your current working directory.
 Use `--relative` to limit output to files under the current directory.
+Binary files are skipped by default.

 ### For Python Files (*.py)

-- Displays only the complete functions/methods that contain changed lines
-- Shows small numbered excerpts for module-level or class-level changes
-- Requires `printfunction.sh` for optimal output (falls back to excerpts if unavailable)
+`gitdiffshow` attempts to locate `print_function.sh` in your PATH.
+If found, it uses it to extract and display only the functions and methods that were modified.
+This provides a clean, focused view of code changes.
+If `print_function.sh` is missing, it falls back to showing hunks with context.

-### For Non-Python Files
+### For Other Files

-- Shows numbered excerpts around changed hunks
-- Context size defaults to 20 lines (configurable)
+`gitdiffshow` displays hunks of changes with several lines of context around each change.

 ## Configuration

-### Adjust Context Size
+### Context Size

 Control how many lines are shown around changes: